Trump Orders Major Afghan Drawdown: 7,000 Troops To Return Home In Coming Weeks

 More than 7,000 American troops will begin to return home from Afghanistan in the coming weeks, a U.S. official said.
 The move will come as the first stage of a phased drawdown and the start of a conclusion to the 17-year war that officials say could take at least many months.
 There now are more than 14,000 U.S. troops in Afghanistan.

+Further the WSJ reports it marks "the start of a total pullout that could take at least many months."

-The "significant drawdown" of U.S. troops in the country could begin as soon as within several weeks, according to sources cited in The Wall Street Journal.
+The major reduction of U.S. troops in the country will begin as soon as within several weeks, according to sources cited in The Wall Street Journal.
 Currently there are about 14,000 troops in Afghanistan in continuation of a NATO advise, train and assist mission as part of the longest running war in United States history.

 Trump reportedly stoked "anger and confusion" among some lawmakers and Pentagon officials over his Syria pullout decision; however, he appears to be sticking to his prior "bring the troops home" promises made on the campaign trail in 2016.
 In a series of Tweets, the president defended the 180 degree shift in Syria policy, which as of only less than a week ago was was expressed by US special envoy for Syria, Ambassador James Jeffrey, as "countering Iran".